 Davorin completed his veterinary studies at the University of Sarajevo in Bosnia and Herzegovina in 1981.
 Davorin did his postgraduate studies from small animals at the University of Zagreb in Croatia in 1989.
 He received his certification in Veterinary Orthopedic Manipulation (VOM) in 2000.
 Davorin has attended many workshops including: small animal acupressure, traditional Chinese veterinary medicine, intensive pet massage at PET massage institute, advanced veterinary cold laser therapy training, aroma therapy training, and advanced veterinary cold laser therapy training.
 He is also an advanced Reiki master in Usui/Tibetian system.
 Davorin was recognized as a Board member of the International Association of Animal Massage and Body work in 2005.
 His awareness of various healing modalities is a valuable assets to our integrative practice.

 Heather has been working with Lance Animal Hospital since 2011.
 Heather came to Lance after working with Animal Care Center of Suwanee for 15 years.
 She has always been an animal lover, doing pet sitting when she was growing up in Duluth GA.
 She has always rescued dogs and cats and found them good permanent homes.
 She also has seven rescue animals of her own.
-Four of the animals have come from Lance Animal Hospital.
-She lives in Dawsonville with her husband, Anthony, and her 16 year old son.
+Five of the animals have come from Lance Animal Hospital.
+She has a total of 10 dogs and 1 cat.
+She lives in Dawsonville with her husband, Anthony, and her 20-year-old son.
 They also have the love of animals just like Heather.
 When she is not at work she is hanging out with family and friends canoeing the rivers and rescuing more animals.

 David works in the kennel and boarding area of the hospital.
-He immigrated to the United States 10 years ago following a 22 year career with the British Army Medical Services, practicing as a dental hygienist in Cyprus, West Germany and West Berlin, several years teaching at the RADC Headquarters in England and retiring as a senior Warrant Officer producing all dental health programs for worldwide distribution.
+He immigrated to the United States 12 years ago following a 22 year career with the British Army Medical Services, practicing as a dental hygienist in Cyprus, West Germany and West Berlin, several years teaching at the RADC Headquarters in England and retiring as a senior Warrant Officer producing all dental health audiovisual programs for worldwide distribution.
 This was followed by 10 years with Vodafone, at that time the largest European cell phone carrier.
-Thanks to his army career he is well traveled, and the United States is his 23rd country visited.
-His two great loves are English Springer spaniels and photography, both of which are evident at the hospital – two walls of photographs and a goofy black and white rescued Springer named Ben who is often seen behind the Reception desk greeting clients.
+Thanks to his army career he is well-traveled, and the United States is his 23rd country visited.
+His two great loves are English Springer spaniels and photography, both of which are evident at the hospital – two walls of photographs and a goofy black and white Springer named Buddy.